mumair01/jeffersonize/README.md

 It acts as a simple command line tool that performs simple bi-directional conversions between CHAT and CAlite.

-To use Converter 2.0, please follow the following guidelines:
+To use Converter 2.0 on Mac, please follow the following guidelines:
 * Download Converter 2.0 from the Tufts Human Interaction Lab database.
 * Open Terminal.
 * Use terminal to move to the command line directory containing the downloaded files.